I am currently offering telephone, online video and face to face counselling by appointment.

 Social anxiety & chronic shyness, death anxiety & loss of meaning, midlife and identity crisis.

-I charge a reduced fee of £15 for an initial consultation, followed by £40 per session thereafter if you decide to proceed with counselling.
-(An additional £10 per session for couples counselling applies).
+I charge £45 per 50 minute session (An additional £10 per session for couples counselling applies).

 Sessions by appointment and subject to availability.